mongodb-js/compass-plugin/README.md

 npm install -g khaos
 ```

-Now create a new package `<mypackage>` based on this template with:
+Now create a new plugin `<myplugin>` based on this template with:

 ```
-khaos create mongodb-js/khaos-compass-package ./<mypackage>
+khaos create mongodb-js/compass-plugin ./<mypackage>
 ```

 You are prompted to fill out some template variables:

 - `name`: short name of the package, e.g. `query-bar`, or `db-stats` (do not use spaces!)
-- `scope`: the scope of the component.
-Use `Collection` for collection level scope (e.g. a view
+- `role`: the role of the component.
+Use `Collection.Tab` for collection level scope (e.g. a view
-  on the collection level), and `App` for global application scope.
+  on the collection level), and `Instance.Tab` for global application scope.
 More on scopes TBD.
 - `description`: a one sentence description of the package.

-Once the package is created, install the dependencies with:
+Once the plugin is created, install the dependencies with:

 ```
-cd <mypackage>
+cd <myplugin>
 npm install
 ```